No Contact Rule After a Breakup: Why It Works and How to Do It

 Your ex is not a God or Goddess.
 Knock him/her off that fictitious pedestal.
 Your effort will pay off down the road.

-No Contact is a boundary rule and is a critical aspect of freeing yourself from someone who was likely, not good for you-- see Signs of Avoidance.
+No Contact is a boundary rule and is a critical aspect of freeing yourself from someone who was likely not good for you-- see Signs of Avoidance.

 How long should you stick with the No Contact Rule?
 Is it permanent?

-How long you stick with No COntact depends.
-If the relationship has caused distress and anxiety, if it has been obsessive or addictive; if the relationship was toxic, unhealthy, unsatisfying, or hurtful; and your partner is narcissistic and/or avoidant, or perhaps verbally or physically abusive, disrespectful, manipulating and/or indifferent to your feelings, wants and needs— then absolutely,
+If the relationship has caused distress and anxiety, if it has been obsessive or addictive; if the relationship was toxic, unhealthy, unsatisfying, or hurtful; and your partner is narcissistic and/or avoidant, or perhaps verbally or physically abusive, disrespectful, manipulating and/or indifferent to your feelings, wants and needs— then absolutely, No Contact must be ongoing and permanent.

 Moreover, permanency is especially true if you are sick and tired of the pain of being so dependent on one person-- and truly desire an authentic, fulfilling relationship in your future. * If you have kids with your ex, permanent No Contact is likely, not possible- your kids need you.